ollegreen/research_papers/README.md

 4. **Use Focal Loss for fine-tuning**:

 ### Applicability: How can it be applied to my current work & research
+* Incorporating, analysing and minimising the calibration error seems to be a good metric for understanding the uncertainty of our predictions as we try to minimise it.

 ### Problems with the paper
 * The 2nd point of *use Larger Models if possible* would make sense in 2022.
 I would probably still keep the new relatively smaller models from Mistral still in the loop at evaluation, but compare them to an adjusted GPT-4 model.